algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

  [^6]: GCC compiler: is a compiler system used widely for compiling C, C++ and C#;
  [^7]: OS: or Operating System, is a system software that manages computer hardware and software ressource;
  [^8]: prepocessor: is a program that processes it's input data to produce output that is used a input for another program;
- [^9]: endians: designate the order in which bytes of a word of digitale data are stored in memory;
+ [^9]: little endians: endianness designate the order in which bytes of a word of digitale data are stored in memory and little endians store the least significant byte first;
  [^10]: RISC: or Reduced Instruction Set Computer, is a computer architcture designated to simplify the individual instructions given to a computer;
  [^11]: CISK: or Complex Instruction Set Computer, is a computer architecture in which a single instruction can execute several operations;
  [^12]: library: is a collection of ressources used by computer program, often for computer developement;